 The Wood Floor Restoration Process

-Floor restoration is a skill that takes time to learn with valuable experience being gained from every completed job.
-Below we have detailed the basic process of a complete restoration project so, as a potential customer of Major Oak Polishing, you know you’re dealing with the experts.
+Floor restoration is a skill that takes time to learn, with valuable experience being gained from every completed job.
+Below we have detailed the basic process of a complete floor restoration project so, as a potential customer of Major Oak Polishing, you know you’re dealing with the experts.

-We also deal with flood and fire damaged floors and in many cases can salvage and repair the boards and blocks rather than totally replacing.
+We also deal with flood and fire-damaged floors and, in many cases, can salvage and repair the boards and blocks rather than totally replacing them.

 Floor sanding is a key stage as it prepares the floor for resealing by removing the existing layers of varnish, oil or wax.
 We sand the floor until the surface is smooth and flat and thoroughly clean the area removing all residue and dust.

-The floor is now ready to work with and we can apply a wood stain to either enhance the natural colour of the wood or change the colour depending on the customer requirements.
+The floor is now ready to work with, and we can apply a wood stain to either enhance the natural colour of the wood or change the colour depending on the customer’s requirements.
 We can provide examples of all wood stains available and also advice on which options may work best based on our experience.